 Use the RMC internship database, faculty contacts and community contacts to locate an internship.
 If you have a potential site in mind that you would like to explore for an internship, please come prepared to discuss those options.
 Keep in mind that internships are a learning experience and not a part-time job.
 Internships are not always paid positions, although we encourage all employers to provide interns compensation.
 You must plan accordingly for the semester in which you complete your internship.

 Register for credit

 You must complete the Internship Contract to be able to register for credit.
-Please pick up a contract in the Career Services Office.
+Please pick up a contract in the Career Services Office or find copies here.
 Your site supervisor, as well as the supervising faculty member, will sign off on the approved number of credits and content of the internship.
 The contract will also be signed by the student intern and the Director of Career Services.
 Once all signatures have been obtained, return to Career Services for registration.